jebissey/MyClub/README.md

 - Update records in Settings table.

 ## How to fix
-If you have this : "Error : could not find driverFatal error in file .../app/helpers/database/Database.php at line 38", you have to had "extension=pdo_sqlite.so" in your php.ini
+If you have this : "Error : could not find driverFatal error in file .../app/helpers/database/Database.php at line 38", you must add "extension=pdo_sqlite.so" in your php.ini

 ## How to test
 https://myclub.alwaysdata.net/